The Beatles’ “I’m Down”: The Overlooked McCartney Song You Need to Get Into Your Life

 Watch that Shea Stadium performance of “I’m Down” by scrolling to 27:42 in the video (or just watch the entire set!)

 If you weren’t around at the time, you easily could have been unaware of “I’m Down” until the release of a double compilation called Rock ’n’ Roll Music in 1976.
-The song was left off the 1973 set, 1962-1966—otherwise known as the Red Album—which legions of Beatles fan grew up with, and still do, I bet.
+The song was left off the 1973 set, 1962-1966—otherwise known as the Red Album—which legions of Beatles fan grew up with [which was expanded and remastered in 2023].
 A teeth-cutter.
 Those in the know were miffed at the time, blaming Apple Records manager Allen Klein for the perceived cock-up.
 It featured later on the first of the Past Masters sets, a catch-all mostly of singles, along with the Long Tall Sally EP and a stray version of “Across the Universe.”
 Still, despite its closing pride of place at Shea at the apex of Beatlemania, you could have missed the “I’m Down” entirely.

 A 1965 Vox Continental electric organ, similar to the one John Lennon plays on “I’m Down.”
 (Photo from Wikipedia)